I just want to run.

 - A goal to feel stronger, complete the pull up, do the full push up.

-Until there is a benefit big enough to overcome your excuses, you’ll continue to find reasons not to commit.
-Read my post on how to stop relying on motivation!
+Until there is a benefit big enough to overcome your cross training excuses, you’ll continue to find reasons not to commit.

 Best Cross Training for Runners